Anti-tank warfare: Artillery

 In the last thirty years, however, a variety of artillery projectiles have been developed specifically to attack tanks.
 These include laser-guided projectiles, such as the US's Copperhead Cannon Launched Guided Projectile (CLGP), which increases the chances of a direct hit.
 Some of these CLGPs (including the Copperhead) have HEAT warheads instead of common HE.

 Guided and unguided scatter munitions and submunitions have also been developed: one artillery shell containing several smaller munitions designed to attack a tank.
 A six-gun battery might be able to fire several hundred submunitions in a minute or two.

 In one form, a shell bursts in the air above one or more tanks and several shaped charge (HEAT) or high-explosive dual-purpose (HEDP) bomblets or grenades rain down.
 Any that hit a tank have a good chance to cause damage, since they are striking thin top armor.

 Another form scatters a number of small anti-tank mines in a tank's path, which probably will not penetrate the armor but can damage a track, leaving the tank immobile and vulnerable.

 More sophisticated are submunitions with a homing ability.
 Once again the shell explodes above the tank position and dispenses several submunitions.
 The munitions contain some circuitry to identify tanks, such as IR or millimeter radar.
 When a tank is identified, a rocket propellant is fired to shoot the projectile at the tank.
 These munitions will often descend by parachute, to allow time for target acquisition and attack.

-All of the above, but the CLGP can be fired from medium (105mm, 120mm, and 125mm) tank guns and medium (122mm, 130mm, 152mm, and 155mm) tube artillery.
-There has also been development of medium and large (81mm, 82mm, and 120mm) guided mortar munitions with both internal (e.g., IR or radar) or external (i.e., laser designator) guidance.
+All of the above, but the CLGP can be fired from medium (105 mm, 120 mm, and 125 mm) tank guns and medium (122 mm, 130 mm, 152 mm, and 155 mm) tube artillery.
+There has also been development of medium and large (81 mm, 82 mm, and 120 mm) guided mortar munitions with both internal (e.g., IR or radar) or external (i.e., laser designator) guidance.